bathroom

 Best for: Bathrooms that need one bold focal point without darkening the whole room.

 What this gives you: A dramatic, gallery-like green highlight that elevates a simple bathroom.
+For more ways to use green, browse our green bathroom design inspirations.

 When you want warmth without full tile coverage, olive-and-brass accents bring green bathroom decor to life.
 Start with soft olive paint on the vanity or lower wall to keep the upper half light.
 Brass adds a golden glow that flatters olive and lifts the palette.
 Pair these with creamy whites to prevent a muddy look.
 The mood is grounded and inviting.